Mr-ALLA/new-world-fish-bot/README.md

 ![2022-11-08 05_08_20-funny ocean creature catching helper](https://user-images.githubusercontent.com/71074471/200473037-29470f6b-af3d-42c2-9b86-938c70b62f88.png)
 * In your IN-GAME settings, make sure that you bind the 'b' key to 'free-look'.
 Test that the key works before starting the bot!
 Otherwise it will not be able to recenter the camera:\
 ![2022-11-05 08_13_51-New World](https://user-images.githubusercontent.com/71074471/200473427-6da33171-930d-4f19-b0fa-984661c997b2.png)
 * You're all set!
-Press start fishing, and then make sure your game windows is in focus, and in full screen!
+Pull out your fishing rod in-game, and press start fishing.
+Then make sure your game window is in focus, and in full screen!
 The bot will start fishing on its own!

 # Support
 Coming soon!
 Thanks for considering!